Employee Stock Purchase Plan (ESPP)

 These include qualified and non-qualified plans.

-Although these plans do operate in a similar fashion, allowing employees to purchase a stock of a company or work with, they each have their own distinct differences and benefits.
+Although these plans operate in a similar fashion, allowing employees to purchase stock in a company or work with it, they each have their own distinct differences and benefits.

 1. Qualified

-Often enough, qualified ESPPs are one of the more restrictive types of employee stock-purchasing plans.
-Plans often require shareholder approval before starting.
-Additionally, the period of time for a qualified ESPP cannot exceed 3 years.
+Often, qualified ESPPs are among the more restrictive types of employee stock-purchasing plans.
+Plans often require shareholder approval before starting, and the term of a qualified ESPP cannot exceed 3 years.

 And on top of all of that, there are even sometimes restrictions on the maximum discount available on the stocks.
 Although there are multiple restrictions on this type of stock plan, these plans often give all participants equal rights.